 Learning the ins and outs of Saint Louis University might seem overwhelming at first.
 The answers to many questions you might have are below.
-You can also ask for advice from experienced family members in the Billiken Parent Association Facebook group or call 1-314-977-9378.
+You can also ask for advice from experienced family members in the Billiken Parent and Family Association Facebook group or call 1-314-977-9378.

 SLU has a largely residential campus, and our grounds services employees work to ensure walkways are clear and safe for students.
 In the event of severe winter weather, you can determine the University's status by calling 314-977-7669 (SNOW) or following our official social media accounts.
 For more information, see the University winter storm policy.